Bio

 My research has generally been trained on the legibility of tectonic and/or compositional systems as they relate to aesthetic expression.
 I have been specifically interested in architectural frameworks and modes of figuration that complicate the affective legislation of subject and object in an aesthetic composition.
 Consequently, my research generally explores the constitution of subjectivity through affective productions and aesthetic legacies, either imported or indigenous, in architectural, design, and planning environments.

-Currently, my research interrogates some of the philosophical, legal, architectural, and aesthetic norms that guide and at the same time complicate the mobilities of postcolonial urban development in West Africa.
+Currently, my research interrogates some of the philosophical, legal, architectural, and aesthetic norms that guide and at the same time complicate the mobilities of postcolonial urban development in sub-Saharan Africa.
 To the extent that my research explores architecture and its relationship to pragmatic, aesthetic, and social mobilities, I am engaged in critical and philosophical readings regarding the mediation and mobility of the body in commodity driven spaces and narratives.
-I seek to develop an understanding of architecture as a kind of socio-technical complexity that at once defines and normalizes access to "architecture" but also affords interstitial movements and negotiations through the margins of informality, unauthorized derivative settlements, and culturally specific mediations of performance and tradition.
-Ultimately, I’m interested in the ways that these modes of social organisation and African embodied relations to natural and built environments project meaningful decolonial imperatives that subvert aesthetic, institutional, and governmental norms in postcolonial spaces.
+I seek to develop an understanding of architecture as a kind of socio-technical complexity that at once defines and normalizes access to "architecture" but also affords interstitial movements and negotiations through the margins of informality and culturally specific mediations of performance and tradition.
+Ultimately, I’m interested in the ways that these modes of social organisation interface with embodied relations to natural and built environments.

-This course serves as a critical introduction to the complexities and possibilities of African architectural expression and its relationship to the project of "modern architecture."
-I’ve designed the course in a manner that will focus student attention on a selection of West African aesthetic norms and sensibilities to develop an understanding of how conventional notions of architecture and modernity are mediated, challenged, or displaced in West African contexts.
+This course serves as a critical introduction to the complexities and possibilities of African architectural expression and its relationship to the project of modern architecture via tropical modernism.
+I've designed the course to focus student attention on a selection of sub-Saharan African aesthetic norms and sensibilities to develop an understanding of how conventional notions of architecture and modernity are mediated, challenged, or displaced in African or diasporic contexts.
 Significantly, the course embraces discourses from African architects, artists, writers, thinkers, and curators, to engage the dynamics of an African aesthetic and to provide a deeper cultural framework from which to complicate notions of Africa, Architecture, and Modernity.
-The course is organized around readings, class discussions, presentations and papers that develop critical tools to analyze and address the sociocultural, political, economic, and aesthetic imaginaries that position or nuance an African relationship to architecture and modernity.
+The course is organized around readings, class discussions, presentations and peer-review that develop critical tools to analyze and address the sociocultural, political, economic, and aesthetic imaginaries that position or nuance an African relationship to architecture and modernity.

 Aesthetics

-I’m an artist, academic, and attorney that experiments with analog media to compose abstract and poetic audiovisual presentations.
+I experiment with analog media to compose abstract and poetic audiovisual engagements.
 Sonically, I compose a blend of acoustic and electronic noise as DUNYO.
 I’m also a film photographer and have exhibited at Z Arts Space in Montreal.
 I capture quotidian phenomena using film or analog media and generally meditate upon the function of the transport mechanism in extended audiovisual work.

 If the medium complicates the affective legislation of subject and object in an aesthetic composition, I’m usually there.
 Consequently, these interests also figure into my academic research in critical ways, particularly within African and diasporic contexts.